 Ensuring that your website is ADA-Compliant is a necessity for any business today.
 In doing so, you can boost your SEO, expand your customer base to all types of people, and avoid potentially costly lawsuits.
 It is additionally not a difficult task, especially if you utilize the information above.

-As a top Los Angeles marketing and web design agency, we at Connective have ample experience meeting compliance requirements, so you can feel confident that you’re offering a site that anyone can use.
+We at Connective have ample experience meeting compliance requirements, so you can feel confident that you’re offering a site that anyone can use.
 If you need an ADA-compliant website, contact us at Connective today at (818) 570-5620 or fill out our online form to get in touch!